Blog

 1. Immediate, Uninterrupted Access To Top DevOps Talent

 If cloud software architecture isn’t part of your core business model, it’s difficult to attract the best DevOps engineers.
 A reputable Managed DevOps provider, however, has the right company culture and resources to attract – and retain – the top talent, since their entire mission is aligned with DevOps.
-Outsourcing with such a provider gives you better capabilities, while eliminating many of the headaches of building your own team.
+Outsourcing with such a provider gives you better capabilities, while eliminating many headaches of building your own team.

 2. Expertise At A Lower Cost